apache/incubator-kie-tools/packages/kogito-swf-common/resources/tests/shell/README.md

 - Install VSCode Red Hat's Java plugin
 - Install VSCode JBang plugin

-You can then edit the files in `kogito-swf-builder` and `kogito-swf-devmode` with intellisense.

 The `run.sh` should be used to run the tests since it must set a few env vars.
 To run from your terminal, try:

 ```shell